-I am committed to personal and social transformation and I am grateful to wake up each day and do something I believe in, to be a part of something bigger than myself.
-The project is on the verge of widespread recognition and is about to become newsworthy.
+I am grateful to wake up each day and do something I believe in, to be a part of something bigger than myself.
+The project is on the verge of widespread recognition and will hopefully become newsworthy.
 I've just completed a book on the work, but more on this if we meet.

 The pitch!
-On a good day I'm a hands-on guy who can make and fix things – put up shelves, throw clay, cook, run a business, garden, fix a flat, etc. I am seeking a significant other who will be my ally and dare I say, my spiritual partner.
+On a good day I'm a hands-on guy who can make and fix things – put up shelves, throw clay, cook, run a business, garden, fix a flat, etc. I am seeking a significant other who will be my friend and ally, and I hers.